On the notion of missingness for path attribution explainability methods in medical settings: Guiding the selection of medically meaningful baselines: Evaluation

-\textbf{Overlap of attributions with ground truth segmentation mask\quad} Attribution maps should align with regions of interest, making their overlap with ground truth segmentation masks a meaningful measure of plausibility \cite{dabkowskiRealTimeImage2017, bylinskiiWhatDifferentEvaluation2019, kapishnikovGuidedIntegratedGradients2021}.
-To evaluate this, we treat the attribution maps as predictions and the binary segmentation masks as targets.
-This allows to compute the ROC-AUC score as a measure of alignment.
-In order to assess attribution noise outside the relevant region, we additionally measure the false positive attribution rate (FPAR), where a lower FPAR indicates a more focused and less noisy attribution map (highlighting fewer non-relevant regions).
-To measure this rate, we calculate the ratio of the sum of attributions outside the true mask to the sum of all attributions, i.e. $\text{FPAR} = \sum_{i,j} A_{i,j} \cdot (1 - M_{i,j}) \big/ \sum_{i,j} A_{i,j}$, with $A \in [0, 1]^{H \times W}$ being the attribution map, and $M \in \{0, 1\}^{H \times W}$ being the binary mask.
+\paragraph{Overlap of attributions with ground truth segmentation mask} Attribution maps should align with regions of interest, making their overlap with ground truth segmentation masks a meaningful measure of plausibility \cite{dabkowskiRealTimeImage2017, bylinskiiWhatDifferentEvaluation2019, kapishnikovGuidedIntegratedGradients2021}.
+To measure the overlap, we treat the attribution maps as predictions and the binary segmentation masks as targets.
+We then compute both the Precision-Recall AUC (PR-AUC) as well as the Mean Squared Error (MSE) as two measures of alignment.
+In addition, to assess attribution noise outside the relevant region, we measure the false positive attribution rate (FPAR), where a lower FPAR indicates a more focused and less noisy attribution map (highlighting fewer non-relevant regions).
+To measure this rate, we calculate the ratio of the sum of attributions outside the true mask to the sum of all attributions, formally \( \text{FPAR} = \frac{\sum_{i,j} A_{i,j} \cdot (1 - M_{i,j}) }{\sum_{i,j} A_{i,j}}, \) with $A \in [0, 1]^{H \times W}$ being the attribution map, and $M \in \{0, 1\}^{H \times W}$ being the binary mask.

-An additional metric that assesses the spatial spread of high-intensity pixels as a measure of attribution compactness, is provided in appendix~\ref{sec:appendix_spread}.
-All evaluations are performed on correctly classified test samples and results are averaged across all samples.